sapirgur/BetterThenBuyMe/README.md

   - Displaying categories and businesses for each category.
   - Detailed view of a specific business.
 - **Search Functionality**:
-  - Searching for businesses and items by keywords, category, maximum price, and geographical location.
+  - Searching for businesses and items by keywords, category, and geographical location.
 - **Reviews and Ratings**:
   - Displaying top reviews and ratings.
 - **Database Integration**: